esmarlint/CorePagination/README.md

 - Benchmarks: Provide performance benchmarks to demonstrate the efficiency of CorePagination.
 - Documentation: Improve the documentation by fixing typos, clarifying explanations, or adding more examples.
 - Bug Fixes and Enhancements: If you encounter any issues or have ideas for improvements, please submit a pull request or open an issue on our GitHub repository.
+- Introduction of state management in `PaginationResult` to enhance functionality and flexibility.

 ## License